crazyelectron-io/ansible-role-debian_base/README.md

 !localy_versionned_role*/
 ```

-Add `roles_path` to `ansible.cfg` to make sure that roles are searched and downloaded in our local folder.
+Add `roles_path = roles` to `ansible.cfg` to make sure that roles are searched and downloaded in our local folder.

 ### Workflow to deploy from the project